Delainey Hayles: Early life

-Delainey Hayles was born in London.
+Delainey Hayles was born in England on 10 March 1999.
 She attended the BRIT School.

 As a child, she reenacted and filmed Disney Channel episodes with her younger sister, sparking her interest in acting.

 Career

 Film and television

 Hayles launched her professional on-screen acting career in 2019 with Something In The Closet, a BFI funded short film directed by Nosa Eke.

 In 2021, she played Billie in the miniseries Too Close, directed by Susan Tully and based on the 2018 novel by Clara Salaman.
 Hayles went on to play a recurring character in Holby City.
 That same year, she appeared in the short film Birds.

 In 2023, Hayles took over the role of Claudia in the AMC television series Interview with the Vampire, replacing Bailey Bass, who played the character in the first season.
 Despite joining the production close to the start of filming, Hayles credits the cast and crew, particularly co-star Jacob Anderson, with creating a welcoming and supportive environment on set.
 Several early reviews of season 2, which aired in 2024, highlighted Hayles' performance and praised her portrayal of Claudia.
-In their round-up of the best television episodes of 2024, TV Insider commended Hayles' "powerhouse performance" in the season two finale, I Could Not Prevent It, stating that she "anchored" the episode.
+In their round-up of the best television episodes of 2024, TV Insider commended Hayles' "powerhouse performance" in the season two episode, I Could Not Prevent It, stating that she "anchored" the episode.